 - Substitute for outdoor exercise during extreme weather conditions or while the owner is unwell

-How To Teach a Dog To Use a Treadmill
+Follow these Steps to Teach Your Dog To Use a Treadmill

 The most important thing to keep in mind when teaching your dog to use a treadmill is to never use force.
 Give them time to get familiar with the equipment and accustomed to the sound it makes.
 Here are some easy steps to get started: